rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 In addition to a PIN, Trezor provides the option to add an additional layer of security in the form of a **passphrase**.
 This passphrase essentially acts as a 25th word added to the standard 24-word recovery seed.

-A passphrase has two main purpose:
+A passphrase has two main purposes:

 - Even if someone gains access to the recovery seed, without knowing the passphrase, they will not be able to recover the wallet.
 - Add your own entropy: even if there is a vulnerability in the random generation by the wallet, it will not possible to recover the wallet without the passphrase.